BlueStamp-Engineering-2022/James_BSE_project/index.md

 [![Milestone](https://i3.ytimg.com/vi/kxWnwhuL-DE/maxresdefault.jpg)](https://www.youtube.com/watch?v=kxWnwhuL-DE "Second Milestone")

-In this milestone, I created code for the Arduino.
-I installed the libraries I2Cdev and MPU6050_6Axis_MotionApps20.
-Then, I initiated the two servo motors and attached them to D10 and D11 pins.
-After getting analog data from the MPU6050, an issue I encountered was that the MPU6050 was not calibrated.
-I had to download code to calibrate the XYZ gyro and accelerometer offsets.
-I used a function from the MPU6050 library to convert the quaternion to angles.
+In this milestone, I created the code for the Arduino.
+I installed the I2Cdev and MPU6050_6Axis_MotionApps20 libraries to process the accelerometer data.
+When I got data from the accelerometer, it was uncalibrated according.
+I had to download code to calibrate the XYZ gyroscope and accelerometer offsets.
+After getting the correct data, I used a function from the MPU6050 library to convert the quaternion to angles.
+A quaternion is a way to express 3D orientation in 4 values.
 Then, I set servo 1 to the pitch times -1 and servo 2 to the roll.
+Each servo motor balanced rotation in its axis.
+However, when two axes were changed at once, the angles were incorrect.
+After much trial and error, I corrected the angles by .
 I learned that pitch is rotation in the side to side axis, roll is rotation in the front to back axis, and yaw is rotation in the vertical axis.

 # First Milestone